How Postgres CTIDs Gave Me a 30x Speedup on Processing 200 Million Rows

 So writes were solved.
 But I still needed to figure out how to read rows efficiently.
 The fundamental problem was clear now: random I/O is the bottleneck, and no indexing strategy will help when the rows you need are scattered across millions of pages.

-I needed a way to guarantee that each batch reads rows from the same or adjacent pages.
-I needed physical locality.
+I needed a way to guarantee that each batch reads rows from the same or adjacent pages (physical locality).

 That's when I found CTID in the Postgres documentation: